Huan Huo: After Huan Wen's death

 For the next six years, Huan Huo's brother Huan Wen schemed his way to claim the imperial throne, first through a failed campaign in Yan and then forcing Emperor Fei of Jin to abdicate.
-In 373, Huan Wen died, never becoming emperor but leaving behind a state dominated by his clan.
+In August 373, Huan Wen died, never becoming emperor but leaving behind a state dominated by his clan.
 Huan Wen's domain were divided into three between Huan Chong, Huan Huo and Huo's son Huan Shixiu.
-Huan Huo was made General Who Conquers The West and Chief Controller of Jingzhou, Yangzhou, Yongzhou, Jiaozhou, and Guangzhou after his brother's death while the rest of the clan also received important positions.
+On 29 August, Huan Huo was made General Who Conquers The West and Chief Controller of Jingzhou, Yangzhou, Yongzhou, Jiaozhou, and Guangzhou after his brother's death while the rest of the clan also received important positions.

-Although the Huan clan now controlled most of southern China, it now faced a threat from Former Qin, whose ruler Fu Jian wanted to unify the whole of China.
+Although the Huan clan now controlled most of southern China, it now faced a threat from Former Qin, whose ruler Fu Jian wanted to unify the whole of China proper.
 Qin forces invaded Yizhou and Liangzhou shortly after Huan Wen's death.
 Huan Huo attempted to save the provinces by sending Zhu Yao (竺瑤) but Zhu Yao could not advance after hearing that his ally Zhao Zhang (趙長) had already been killed.
 As a result, the provinces were swiftly taken by Qin in 373.

 In 376, Huan Huo was promoted to Senior General Who Attacks the West and given the privilege of Separate Office, allowing him to appoint anyone without the court's permission.
 However, it was around this time that Huan Huo wanted to resign, stating his failure in saving Yizhou and Liangzhou for his reasoning, but the court denied.
 In 377, Huan Huo appointed Zhu Xu Inspector of Liangzhou and stationed him at Xiangyang.
 Huan Huo died not long after the same year and his titles were all given to his brother Huan Chong.
 He was posthumously named as 'Jing'.